hpi-epic/manm-cs/README.md

 ### Execute data generation

 You can start the data generation with following command.
 The generated graph and the dataset are saved as ground_truth.gml and samples.csv in the current working directory.
-Available parameters for data generation can be seen with ```python3 -m src --help```.
+Available parameters for data generation can be seen with ```python3 -m src.manm_cs --help```.

 ```
-python3 -m src \
+python3 -m src.manm_cs \
     --num_nodes 10 \
     --edge_density 0.5 \
     --num_samples 10000 \